google/crubit/features/README.md

 `:supported`, they are marked `pub(crate)` and only usable with `additional_rust_srcs_for_crubit_bindings`.

-See <internal link> for more detail.
+See crubit.rs-comprehensive-fallbacks for more detail.

 As a result of all of these, the `:wrapper` feature is very unstable.
 For instance, if `absl::Cord` does not enable Crubit, or if Crubit is missing a